Walking the dog could take on a whole new meaning if robotic entertainment keeps up at this pace.

 “BattleBots” return to television, even if the resurgence is short-lived.
 The show was quite interesting, even to my non-techie-wife.
 If you’ve never seen it, click the hyperlink to watch.

 What else do I know?

-To measure innovation and assess the state of the art over time, I turned to recent news about robotics as well as prior art research.
-While not perfect, prior art does help lay out the state of R&D, at least at a non-military level and it provides some level of trending not easily obtained elsewhere.
+I turned to recent news about robotics and prior art research to measure innovation and assess the state of the art over time.
+While not perfect, prior art does help lay out the state of R&D, at least at a non-military level, and it provides some trends not easily obtained elsewhere.

-Interestingly, Robosaurus was patented back in 1991 as US5052680 Trailerable robot for crushing vehicles.
-To my knowledge, there are only one of these robots in North America and no competition.
-In summary, very entertaining (substitute in “scary” if you prefer) but the market doesn’t appear to be able to support very many of these beasts.
+Interestingly, Robosaurus was patented in 1991 as US5052680 Trailerable robot for crushing vehicles.
+To my knowledge, there is only one of these robots in North America and no competition.
+In summary, they are very entertaining (substitute in “scary” if you prefer), but the market doesn’t appear to be able to support very many of these beasts.
 And there is little or no newer interesting IP being filed around the concept.

 So, what about entertainment/combat robots?
 While not intended to be an exhaustive effort, my modicum of work only turned up a few robots meeting these criteria that weren’t simply a toy for kids:

 While this wasn’t deep research or analysis, I find the number to be incredibly low.